-Holistic treatment of Graves disease can save your thyroid gland.
-In contrast, the usual treatment of Graves disease – radioactive iodine treatment – almost always destroys your thyroid gland permanently.
+Holistic treatment of Graves Disease can save your thyroid gland.
+In contrast, the usual treatment of Graves Disease – radioactive iodine treatment – almost always destroys your thyroid gland permanently.
 As a result, you end up with underactive thyroid, called hypothyroidism.
-Then, you have to take thyroid hormone pills for the rest of yur life.
+Then, you have to take thyroid hormone pills for the rest of your life.
 Often, you continue to feel symptoms of hypothyroidism despite thyroid pills.

-Therefore, I developed this new holistic approach to treat Graves’ disease.
-By employing this approach I was able to save thyroid gland of most of my Graves’ disease patients, which is so gratifying!
+Therefore, I developed this new holistic approach to treat Graves’ Disease.
+By employing this approach, I was able to save the thyroid gland of most of my Graves’ Disease patients, which is so gratifying!

 Holistic, Comprehensive Treatment of Graves’ Disease

 My comprehensive approach to treat – and often cure – Graves Disease is based on my holistic principle: SVEVM, outlined below.